Please read this page carefully before applying.

 ● Be a Canadian citizen (not just a permanent resident) at the time of application.
 Those who possess dual nationality with Japan must renounce their Japanese nationality before accepting a position on the JET Programme.
 Applicants who have dual nationality with two participating countries may only apply in one country.
 Information for non-Canadians is available here.

-● Have a university bachelor's degree in any field by the time of departure.
+● Have a bachelor's degree in any field by the time of departure.
+A diploma would not meet our requirements; it must be a bachelor's degree.

 ● Have excellent English language skills and have contemporary standard pronunciation, rhythm and intonation in English that can be applied accurately and appropriately, along with excellent writing skills and grammar usage.